interstitialRedirectModalTitle

 Threats from Obsolete Dams

-Some of Tennessee’s rivers are in peril, in some cases due to obsolete and even dangerous dams and other barriers that hinder them from providing important services to people and nature.
-Many dams no longer serve their original purpose, like powering mills, and can be a serious hindrance for three primary reasons:
+Some of Tennessee’s rivers are in peril, threatened by obsolete and often dangerous dams and other barriers that prevent them from delivering vital benefits to people and nature.

-• They jeopardize safety, including tragic drownings that happen each year when people get too close or underestimate their power.
+1. They jeopardize safety, including tragic drownings that happen each year when people get too close or underestimate their power.

 Prioritizing Dam Removal Projects